 Image Ownership: Public Domain

 .
-Between 1904 and 1908, Dorothy attended school in Boston.
-In 1915 Boulding graduated at the top of her class from English High School in Boston.
+Between 1904 and 1908, Boulding attended school in Boston and in 1915 graduated at the top of her class from English High School.
 Five years later she graduated from Simmons College in Boston and then immediately entered Tufts University School of Medicine, graduating with top honors in 1924.

 Despite her impressive educational credentials, Boulding was not allowed to intern at white hospitals in the Boston area.
 Instead, she did her internship at the black-owned and staffed Freedmen’s Hospital

 In the late 1920s, in an attempt to improve medical services for African Americans in the District of Columbia, Boulding opened the Southeast Neighborhood House, a clinic for poor African Americans.
 She later established the Southeast Neighborhood Society, which had a day care center for children of working single mothers.

 .
 The couple had twins, a boy and a girl.
 In 1949 Boulding Ferebee was named medical director for Howard’s Health Services, a post she held until retirement in 1968.

 to provide health care to sharecropper families in Holmes and Mound Bayou Counties.
 Ferebee also became active in the civil rights movement as a member of the National Council of Negro Women (NCNW)

 , and health care.
 Besides her membership in the NCNW, Ferebee founded the Women’s Institute which advocated adequate healthcare for women.
 She also served as a member of the American Public Health Association, the Pan American Medical Women’s Alliance, the American College Health Association, the National Medical Association, the White House’s Children and Youth Council, and UNICEF.
 During her distinguished career, she received numerous honors and awards for her community service.

 On September 14, 1980, Ferebee succumbed to congestive heart failure at Georgetown University Hospital in Washington, D.C.